For current class offerings, times, and additional information, visit the Office of the Registrar.

 Introduction to scientific study of language with emphasis on current linguistic trends.
 Foundations for further study in linguistics and methodology of language teaching.
-Usually offered every term.
+Usually offered in fall and spring.

 Introduction to theories and principles of English language teaching, language acquisition, and a review of various methods and approaches used in language teaching, leading to an understanding of the development of the communicative approach.
 Provides opportunities for peer teaching and requires observation of English language classes, along with tutoring or teaching of English to non-native speakers.
 Usually offered every fall.